You are a sales consultant. This means you are a market expert who can maximise sales.

 Use this as an opportunity to mix style with simplicity.

-Here are some layouts that will really get you noticed:
+Here are some resume format tricks that will really get you noticed:

 Remember, don’t shy away from mixing it up.
 As long as you ensure your resume’s readability you can afford to be a little different.